-- 2.1 The scheme that is recommended to the Council for adoption in respect of the next financial year (2015/16) is essentially a continuation of the existing arrangements.
+- 2.1 The scheme that is recommended to the Council for adoption in respect of the next financial year (2016/17) is essentially a continuation of the existing arrangements.
 The key features of the proposed scheme are as follows: - Local Council Tax Reduction will be allowed to cover up to 91.5% of the Council Tax liability, leaving local residents of working age to pay a minimum of 8.5% themselves.
 Assuming they were living in a Band A property then the Council Tax Liability would be in the region of £90 p.a. for a couple or £67 p.a. for a single person.
-Those of pensionable age will be eligible for Local Council Tax Reduction of up to 100% of their council tax liability. - The Council operate a taper rate at which benefits are reduced as people move back into work of 20 per cent.
-Although increasing the taper would reduce the amount of Council Tax support people would receive any increase may well be seen as a disincentive to a return to work, or to increasing their earnings therefore the rate proposed for 2015/16 will remain at 20%. - The Council continues to take advantage of the revised Government regulations to charge 100% in respect of Empty Homes and Holiday Properties. - The Council allows a local discount of 100% on the requirement to pay for unoccupied and unfurnished properties for a period of 3 months.
+Those of pensionable age continue to be eligible for Local Council Tax Reduction of up to 100% of their Council Tax liability. - The Council operate a taper rate at which benefits are reduced as people move back into work of 20 per cent.
+Although increasing the taper would reduce the amount of Council Tax support people receive any increase might well be viewed as a disincentive to either a return to work, or to increasing their earnings therefore the rate proposed for 2016/17 will remain at 20%. - The Council continues to take advantage of the revised Government regulations which allow a full charge (100%) in respect of Empty Homes and Holiday Properties. - The Council allows a local discount of 100% on the requirement to pay for unoccupied and unfurnished properties for a period of 3 months.
 In a situation where a property becomes occupied or furnished for a period of 6 weeks or less it will only be eligible to receive discount for any of the original three month period which remains.
-Those properties that are uninhabitable due to them requiring or undergoing major structural repairs or alterations (that would have previously qualified for exemption class A) continue to benefit from an exemption for a period of up to 12 months. - 2.2 It should be noted that the operation of the scheme depends upon the premiums, allowances and non dependent deductions for the elderly being uprated in accordance with figures provided by the Department for Work and Pensions.
+Those properties that are uninhabitable due to them requiring or undergoing major structural repairs or alterations continue to benefit from an exemption for a period of up to 12 months. - 2.2 It should be noted that the operation of the scheme depends upon the premiums, allowances and non dependent deductions for the elderly being uprated in accordance with figures provided by the Department for Work and Pensions.
 For working age claimants the premiums and allowances are uprated in accordance with those provided by the DWP for Housing Benefits and the non dependent deductions are the same as those for elderly cases.
-The figures that will apply in respect of 2015/16 have not yet been provided and therefore it is recommended that delegated powers are granted to the Chief Financial Officer to amend the local scheme with the relevant details once these have been provided.
+The figures that will apply in respect of 2016/17 have not yet been provided and therefore it is recommended that delegated powers are granted to the Chief Financial Officer to amend the local scheme with the relevant details once these are available.
 In addition to these specific delegations it is considered appropriate that the delegation should be extended to cover other minor technical changes where amendment of the scheme may be necessary during the course of the financial year in order to ensure that the local scheme reflects accepted practice and DWP guidance.